BEIJING HOLIDAY

 Poster image for the show: Discovering the other at the National Palace Museum Taipei playing with one of its foremost artefacts: The Jade cabbage.

-BEIJING HOLIDAY did cause a riot in Taiwan – not for it’s political content but because in the movie the filmmaker and actor kisses the mother of the nation – a doll – a sacrilege.
+BEIJING HOLIDAY did cause a riot in Taiwan – not for it’s political content but because in the movie the filmmaker and actor kisses the mother of the nation – a sacrilege.
 It triggered a discussion in parliament if this was to be accepted.
 Art is not exactly being talked about on a daily basis in Taiwanese parliament.
 And yes, it was harshly criticized but accepted.
 Democracy.
 As a gallery from Taipei brought the movie to the art fair in Shanghai it was confiscated even before the show opened.

 Director’s STATEMENT from July 7th 2007

-I despise the “People’s Republic of China”, not the Chinese people.
 How can anyone – particularly creative minds and intellectuals – deal with and thereby support a system that tortures and kills citizens every day?
 How can Western intellectuals support a dictatorial, one rule, non-democratic government?
 For the sake of the arts?
 For the sake of free expression?
 Whose?
 Theirs?
 Ours?
-“Freedom” only for those, who are holding the right passports that will let them do what they please?
+“Freedom of expression” exists only for those who are holding the right passports?
 How can the Olympics take place in the People’s Republic of China next year?
 Hitler got his in 1936, is this the argument?
 How can Western curators believe that they are looking at critical work when they sort out “Chinese art” for their institutions from the – currently – hottest market on the globe?

 The West has come to submit to the Chinese system.
 Whoever is in favour of the regime must be so for opportunistic reasons: personal profit, fear, enjoying privileges granted by the regime, promised privileges by the regime.
 Nobody, who has their senses together and is not bribed by the regime can have any reasons for supporting it.